Tim Hortons has teamed up with pop superstar Justin Bieber to launch three new Timbit flavours — called Timbiebs — along with co-branded merchandise.

 Nabbing Bieber — one of the best-selling music artists of all time — represents a major coup for the chain.

-The genesis of Tim Hortons’ collaboration with Justin Bieber started just a few months later.
-The superstar waded into a heated debate over Tim Hortons’ lid redesign by launching a poll on his Instagram account in December 2019.
+The genesis of the collaboration can be traced back to 2019 when the superstar waded into a heated debate over Tim Hortons’ lid redesign by launching a poll on his Instagram account.

 “That was the start of a conversation,” Bagozzi said.
 “He was quite keen to do something with us, so it’s been almost two years in the making.”